Gandhi-Mandela-Freire Fellowship Programme

 -

-The whole world/universe is a 'learning field' and offer 'unstratified learning spaces'.
+The whole world/universe is a 'learning field' and offers a "multiplicity of inter-connected learning spaces' (that may be experienced in isolation).

 -

-The world world/universe is made up many learning ecologies.
-And In the ecology, there are numerous 'learning journeys'.
-They offer many 'learning encounters' (opportunities for learning).
-There is a level of indeterminacy in this, opening up opportunities for co-creation as well as alternative learning journeys.
+The whole world/universe is made up of many 'learning ecologies' (like a Russian Matryoshka doll).
+And In the ecology, there are numerous 'learning journeys' (learning pathways).
+These journeys/pathways offer many 'learning encounters' (opportunities for learning).
+There is a level of indeterminacy in this, opening up opportunities for co-creation/co-production of learning content as well as alternative learning journeys.
+A learning pathway cannot be totally pre-fixed.

 -